ehbnr/python-for-absolute-beginners-course/practices/ch04_first_lines/readme.md

-# Practice Exercises for first lines of code
+# Practice Exercises for first lines of code (COMPLETED)

 ## Overview